“Complexity is your enemy.

 My lessons are highly acclaimed by my readers and students.
 I continually receive comments thanking me and telling me how pleased new bridge players are to have found my website.
 I believe this is because my teaching methods are based on best practices which I have acquired over many years of experience helping students learn any subject, not just bridge.
 I base my lessons on structured, step-by-step learning using visual aids whenever possible.
 Over many years of experience in classrooms observing students learn, I have been able to identify where they can encounter the most difficulties.
 I have applied my own knowledge of teaching to make my lessons clearer and easier to understand, especially for those who are not familiar with bridge concepts.

 Perhaps you might notice that, when I show examples, I show realistic cards.
 I do not show the hands as symbols, as they do in almost all bridge textbooks and magazines.
 It’s easier for players to learn when they see their hands as they would when playing with a real deck of cards.

 There are some concepts that will not be well understood until learners have had experience playing the game.
-That’s why it’s important for them to play as often as possible.
-I have created many practice games for that purpose.
+That’s why it’s important for them to play bridge as often as possible.

 I strive to be: Simply, the best!

 For topics and lessons, click on the menu bar.

 This website has lessons and helpful hints on Mah Jongg